uwdb/website/events/workshop/2019/data_science.markdown

 > optimizing deep compiler stack that brings deep learning models on diverse
 > hardware back-ends that are competitive with state-of-the-art hand-tuned
 > libraries for low-power CPU, mobile GPU, and server-class GPUs.

-### **Agenda**:

-#### 8:30 am - 9:00 am: Coffee & Tea

-#### 9:00 am - 10:00 am: Session 1: Keynote 1
-- Molham Aref (RelationalAI) - "Relational Artificial Intelligence"

-#### 10:00 am - 10:30 am: BREAK

-#### 10:30 am - 11:30 am: Session 2: Data Management for Image & Video Analytics
-- 15 min - From Open Satellite Imagery to Emergency Response - Valentina Staneva

-- 15 min - Data Management for Debugging Deep Learning Models over Images - Parmita Mehta

-- 15 min - LightDB: Data Management System for Video Databases - Brandon Haynes

-- 15 min - Towards Efficient Querying of Rich Video Content - Maureen Daum

-#### 11:30 am - 12:15 pm: Session 3: Systems for ML
-- Special Guest: Tianqi Chen (UW) "TVM: An Automated End-to-End Optimizing Compiler for Deep Learning"

-#### 12:15 pm - 1:30 pm: LUNCH

-#### 1:30 pm - 2:30 pm: Session 4: Keynote 2
-- Alex Ratner (Stanford and UW) - "Accelerating Machine Learning with Training Data Management Systems"

-#### 2:30 pm - 3:00 pm: BREAK

-#### 3:00 pm - 4:00 pm: Session 5: Relational Models
-- 15 min - Discovering Acyclic Schemas - Batya Kenig

-- 15 min - A Layered Aggregate Engine for Analytics Workloads - Max Schleich

-- 15 min - Pessimistic Cardinality Estimation - Walter Cai

-- 15 min - Relational Causal Models - Babak Salimi (by Zoom)

-#### 4:00 pm - 5:00 pm: Panel: Deep Learning and Data Management: Friends or Foes?
-- Moderator: Magda Balazinska (UW)
-- Panelists: TBD
-- Panel questions:
-    - Is deep learning a hype or a new type of workload that we should support?
-    - What is the role of data management in deep learning?
-In training or in deployment or both?
-    - Can traditional data management principles be applied to deep learning workloads?
-    - What is the role of deep learning in data management?
-Will DL replace all the components of traditional DB systems?
-Why or why not, and which pieces will survive?
-    - There are 100 new papers on DL each month.
-Should we keep up or wait for the dust to settle?

-#### 5:00 pm: Reception